natgo/wt-wiki-scraper/wikitext-transpiled/ground/Comet%20I%20(Sweden).md

 Overall, you must dedicate quite a bit of time to master the tank in all.
 Even when you have the APDS shells.

 ====Arcade battles====
-In arcade domination mode where the cap points are arranged perpendicular to the cap points (ex.
+In arcade domination mode where the capture points are arranged perpendicular to the other capture points (ex.
 Poland, Ash River, Berlin, Korea, Karelia, Kuban, etc.), go for the flanks (A or C).
-If the cap points are diagonal (ex.
-Stalingrad), go for the closest cap point.
-And if the cap points are parallel to cap points (ex.
+If the capture points are diagonal (ex.
+Stalingrad), go for the closest point.
+And if the capture points are in line with the spawns (ex.
 Ardennes, Eastern Europe, etc.) go for the middle point as fast as you can.
 If you feel that you cant make it, help cap the point closest to spawn.
 You can also decide if you want to defend the point after capturing it.
-It is suggested to defend the cap point that has a lot of cover and an easy escape if overwhelmed (Suggested points to defend: A or C in Poland, C in Stalingrad, C in Ardennes).
+It is suggested to defend the capture point that has a lot of cover and an easy escape if overwhelmed (Suggested points to defend: A or C in Poland, C in Stalingrad, C in Ardennes).

 ====Realistic/Simulator battles====
 In realistic and simulator, the Comet can become sluggish and isn't as fast as in arcade.
-A suggestion would be to capture the closest cap point, cap it, and then go into hiding.
+A suggestion would be to capture the closest point, cap it, and then go into hiding.
 When you go into hiding, take every well placed shot you can and immediately run away from an encounter.
 You will mainly be facing Tiger IIs, Tiger Is, and Panthers, T-34-85s, rarely Chi-Tos and Chi-Ris.
 If you encounter them on a one v. one, always be on the move.
 Move around the other tank and try to hit it from the side (Panthers, Tiger Is, Chi-Tos, and Chi-Ris).
 If you encounter a Tiger II, aim for its turret cheek with a APDS shell and take shoot it through the side.
 T-34-85 would be easier.
 You can quite easily penetrate the frontal armour of the T-34-85.
 It is just a matter of reaction time.

 === Specific enemies worth noting ===
 Many heavy tanks will be an issue to deal with using stock AP shells, but with the APDS unlocked, it becomes a lot easier.
 As it has been mention before, when engaging a Tiger II, slap an APDS shell on the right turret cheek to knock out the gunner and finish it off from the side.
 The hardest tanks to counter are the following: